 My future research agenda is still emerging and is somewhat constrained by the precariousness of my current situation (e.g. I’m not an academic who enjoys the autonomy that tenure provides).
 Given this, below I only outline some emerging themes in my thinking and related questions of interest, rather than a detailed agenda.

-1/ A topic of increasing interest related to knowledge practices is how people evaluate communicated information such as information that is communicated about possible futures (e.g. via modelling results, a set of scenarios, etc).
-Some cognitive scientists like Hugo Mercier have proposed optimistic assessments of peoples’ capacity to evaluate communicated information (see his book Not Born Yesterday), arguing that we are naturally vigilant towards communicated information and tend to effectively use heuristics to evaluate messages.
-On the other hand, in my own work and life I’ve observed how peoples’ social visions and other commitments, as well as the social context, appear to strongly shape their knowledge practices, potentially resulting in significant biases.
+2/ A related more general topic of interest (related to knowledge practices) is human responses to new information, including how people evaluate communicated information such as information communicated about possible futures (e.g. via modelling results).
+Some cognitive scientists like Hugo Mercier have proposed optimistic assessments of peoples’ capacity to evaluate communicated information (see his book Not Born Yesterday), arguing that we are naturally vigilant towards communicated information and we effectively use heuristics to evaluate messages.
+On the other hand, in my own work I’ve observed how peoples’ social visions and other commitments, as well as the social context, appear to strongly shape their knowledge practices, potentially resulting in significant biases.
 I wonder who’s right; or, rather, the specific conditions under which people are (or aren’t) vigilant, and under which they can be too vigilant (i.e. they unreasonably reject communicated information).

 The above topic is also linked to my early career experience in the advertising industry.
 I also wonder if it might be different for information communicated about the future, or about specific aspects of the future (e.g. predictions made about future climates).

-2/ If epistemic humility is as important as I’ve suggested above, it would be worthwhile further investigating how epistemic humility might be better fostered (e.g. related to what practitioners and/or process facilitators and designers can do to help stimulate it).
-Furthermore, if it’s both possible and easy to get “trapped in fictitious view” (DeFries, 2014), as some scholars have suggested, there’s a basic need to avoid dogmatism.
+3/ If epistemic humility is as important as I’ve suggested above, it would be worthwhile further investigating how epistemic humility might be better fostered (e.g. related to what practitioners and/or process facilitators and designers can do to help stimulate it).
+Furthermore, if it’s easier than we think to get “trapped in a fictitious view” (DeFries, 2014) – as some scholars have suggested – there’s a basic need to avoid dogmatism.

-3/ Another possible line of inquiry would focus on environmentalists and contemporary environmental thought.
-A question of increasing interest is: why do environmentalists and related communities tend to exhibit the dominant practice of attending to and focussing on worst-case scenarios?
-A related idea is to investigate a phenomenon Karen Cerulo terms ‘negative asymmetry’ and to examine its consequences via case studies of relevant communities and/or groups.
+4/ Another possible line of inquiry would focus on environmentalists and contemporary environmental thought.
+A question of increasing interest is: why do environmentalists and related communities tend to exhibit certain tendencies and dominant practices (e.g. attending to and focussing on worst-case scenarios)?
+A related idea is to investigate a phenomenon Karen Cerulo terms ‘negative asymmetry’ and to examine its consequences via studies of relevant communities and/or groups.
 A related question is whether actors’ update their expectations in accordance with evolving evidence.
 It could also be useful to consider non-environmental communities as comparison cases (e.g. epidemiologists).

-Such a project could tentatively be entitled Expecting the Worst: A Sociology of Environmental Thought, Cultures and Practices.
+A related project could tentatively be entitled Always Assuming the Worst: A Sociology of Anticipatory Practices and Their Consequences.
 It would investigate the extent to which there are such socially structured tendencies, the causes of this (as some scholars have recently begun to explore), and their consequences.
-Since my early career research on ‘nanotechnology’ and during my related exposure to many environmental communities I’ve noted an apparent tendency to expect the worst and to seemingly be drawn towards ‘doomsday’ style predictions.
+For example, since my early career research on ‘nanotechnology’ and during my related exposure to many environmental communities I’ve noted an apparent tendency to expect the worst and to seemingly be drawn towards ‘doomsday’ style predictions.
 It would be interesting to further interrogate why and the consequences, such as the consequences for forms of innovation that might better address current environmental problems and the extent to which we can find what might be termed ‘pragmatic’ solutions to problems.
 Such inquiry could also balance other work taking a more positive view of worse-case thinking (e.g. Guterl, 2013).